 Read: Institute of Medicine — Crossing the Quality Chasm: A New Health System for the 21st Century, Report Brief March 2001

-Watch: Model for Improvement Parts 1 & 2.
-Institute of Healthcare Improvement Video (10 min)
+Watch: Model for Improvement.
+American Academy of Family Physicians Video (10 min)

 Review: EQIPP: Helping You Improve Care for Children Homepage